 Rain GardensGreen Roof- Moon Township has received a grant from ACCD for a feasibility study to put a green roof on the township building.
 Visit http://accdpa.org/ for more information.

 Soak it Up: A Stormwater Documentary is a half-hour educational program about stormwater management and the impact stormwater has on the environment.
 However, the main focus is on how community members can help prevent stormwater effects.
 The documentary includes interviews with Chad R. Davis, P.E.; Malcolm Petroccia, P.E.; Diane Selvaggio; and Uzair Shamsi, Ph.D, P.E.
 This is a MCA-TV studio production with video work and editing by Clark Cairns.

-Go to the Environmental Advisory Council's page: The Moon Township EAC is made up of 5 members.
-Their basic responsibilities are to provide independent advice and counsel to the Township of Moon on environmental issues such as:
+Go to the Environmental Advisory Council's page: The Moon Township EAC is made up of seven members.
+Their basic responsibilities are to provide independent advice and counsel to the township on environmental issues such as:

 - -Identifying environmental issues and recommending plans to appropriate agencies for promotion and conservations of natural resources